 Monument Valley is perhaps the most legendary landscape of the American West.
 Oddly shaped rocks dramatically dot the horizon, breaking through the sandy desert floor.
 The land seems endless and empty as it excites the imagination and brings to remembrance those iconic stories of western settlers and outlaws.

 Although Monument Valley has been featured in many movies throughout the years, its real story revolves around the Native Americans that consider this land to be sacred.
-The Navajo Nation has designated it as a Tribal Park in the hopes of preserving their cultural history.
+The Navajo Nation has designated it as a Tribal Park in the hopes of preserving its cultural history.

 We happened to visit Monument Valley on a day that was shrouded in an eery fog, enhancing the beautiful red of the rock formations.
 The air had a silence that covered the whole valley.
 I felt as though I truly was standing on deeply cherished ground that was overflowing with stories from the past.